Get estimate

 Proof Of Concept

 What is a POC?
-POC is an acronym that stands for a proof of concept.
+POC is an acronym that stands for proof of concept.
 It is a project implementation approach that helps to find out if the idea is feasible.
-A successful proof of concept in software development industry allows to confirm that the idea will function as designed.
+A successful proof of concept in the custom software development industry confirms that the idea will function as designed.
 Startups may use POC as a financial viability aspect.

 A proof of concept is not a simplified version of your product.
 It is a stand-alone project that only shows if your idea is possible to implement.